SamHolbrook1608/Electric-vehicle-charging-points/docs/Deployment.md

 # Deployment
 ## Release notes
-This version of our webpage is v1.0-alpha-0.
+This version of our webapp is v1.0-alpha-0.
 ## Home page (Use Case 1)
 The UI of the webpage is really simple and easy to use.
 It is a simple search engine which is clear and can be accessed on all platforms (PC,Mobile, ect..).
 The user can find the nearest charging point and the status with only a few clicks.
 The UI colour is really pleasing and easy on the eye to make it comfortable for the user.
 We decided to go with a minimal approach to make it simple and straightforward for the user to use the product.